waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 You can find here a list of various Vagrant base boxes to download.

-For demonstration, we will download an Ubuntu14.04-32bit cloud base box with VirtualBox provider.
+For demonstration, we will download an Ubuntu14.04-32bit cloud base box with VirtualBox provider and name it "ubuntu-selenium".

 	vagrant box add ubuntu-selenium https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box